techidaily/site-sound-tweaking/source/_posts/updated-exploring-the-most-popular-websites-for-chilling-soundtracks-2023-rankings.md

 How do you find horror sound effects that meet your needs?
 Can you find high-quality options that are royalty-free, and that are going to sound good?
 In this article, we’re going to share 6 of our favorite websites for downloading scary ghost sounds and other jumpscare sound effect options.

-## Top 6 Websites To Download Horror Sound Effects

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xtylXDY9YfA?si=VonzSiDFGCpJm2uC&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MHafwnWSEQk?si=rejNVNpJZH2SqNLy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 6 Websites To Download Horror Sound Effects

 ### 1. [Epidemic Sound](https://www.epidemicsound.com/sfx/Horror/)